-At Disney World, you can receive another a return time for the same attraction or a different one as soon as you finish.
-Another member of your party can obtain a return time, but the guest in possession of the DAS must board the attraction with the party members.
-Disneyland has many Guest Relation kiosks located throughout the park where additional return times can be made.
+You can book return times on the My Disney Experience app or in person at the attraction or Guest Relations.
+You can choose another return time for the same attraction or a different one as soon as you tap in twice in the queue.
+Another member of your party can obtain a return time, but the guest with DAS must enter the attraction first before the other party members.

-Does the DAS Cardholder have to board the attraction with the rest of the party?
+Does the guests with the DAS have to board the attraction with the rest of the party?

-Yes, the cardholder must get on the attraction.
+Yes, the guest with the DAS must enter the attraction.
 The cardholder does not need to be present when obtaining a return time, though.

-What if I’m afraid that DAS will not accommodate my needs?
+What if I’m afraid that Disney World's DAS will not accommodate my needs?

-Disney works with guests individually in order to accommodate their specific requests, and provides assistance for a variety of needs and disabilities.
-Often at times, accommodations will be made at individual attractions if the system is not working at all.
+Disney works with guests individually in order to accommodate their specific requests and provides assistance for a variety of needs and disabilities.
+Oftentimes, accommodations will be made at individual attractions if the system is not working at all.
 If you have any concerns at all, tell a cast member and they will find a way to work with you!

-Do I have to get a new DAS card at each Disney Park I enter?
+Do I have to get a new DAS at the start of each day?

 How many reservations can I have?

-Can I forfeit a reservation?
-For an example, I grab a reservation for Haunted Mansion, but then decide I want to ride Seven Dwarfs Mine Train at that allocated time.
+Can I cancel a reservation?
+For example, I grab a reservation for Haunted Mansion but then decide I want to ride Seven Dwarfs Mine Train at that allocated time.

-How many guests in one party can be covered under the DAS Card?
+How many guests in one party can be covered under Disney World's DAS?

-The maximum is 6 guests per card.
+The maximum is six guests per DAS.
 If you have special circumstances or any concerns, talk to Guest Relations.

 Can I use DAS for fireworks and parades?

 There are no specific reserved areas for guests using DAS.
-You may still, however, use a FastPass+ for reserved viewing.
-It’s actually encouraged for you to continue to use FastPass+ with DAS.
 If you plan it right, it can really work out to your advantage!
 Guests using DAS with concerns should visit Guest Relations to see what accommodations can be made for fireworks/parade viewing.
 There are special viewing areas on parade routes and some shows for guests with disabilities, but those cannot be reserved and are on a first-come, first-served basis.

-We hope this overview of Disney's disability card answers your questions about the new program.
-If you've used the DAS card, we'd love to hear your thoughts about it.
-Share them in comments below!
+We hope this overview of Disney World's Disability Access Service answers your questions about the new program.
+If you've used DAS, we'd love to hear your thoughts about it.
+Share them in the comments below!